 PL/SQL Cursor

-Summary: In this tutorial you will explore PL/SQL cursor feature.
-You will learn step-by-step how to use a cursor to loop through multiple rows.
+Summary: in this tutorial, we will introduce you to PL/SQL cursor.
+You will learn step by step how to use a cursor to loop through a set of rows and process each row individually.

 Introducing to PL/SQL Cursor

-When you work with Oracle database, you work with a complete set of rows that is known as result set returned by SQL SELECT statement.
-However applications in some cases cannot work effectively with entire result set therefore database server needs to provide a mechanism for these applications to work with one row or a subset of result set at a time.
-As the result, Oracle introduced Cursor concept to provides these extensions.
+When you work with Oracle database, you work with a complete set of rows returned from an SELECT statement.
+However the application in some cases cannot work effectively with the entire result set, therefore, the database server needs to provide a mechanism for the application to work with one row or a subset of the result set at a time.
+As the result, Oracle created PL/SQL cursor to provide these extensions.

-PL/SQL cursor is a pointer that points to the result set of the SQL query against database tables.
+A PL/SQL cursor is a pointer that points to the result set of an SQL query against database tables.

 Working with PL/SQL Cursor